AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-cloud-player.md

 Cloud Player Installation may vary on different platforms.
 In general, any platform having a modern browser can run the cloud player application by following these steps:

 1. Open the browser and enter the [cloud player URL](https://player.adobescreens.com/content/dam/universal-player/firmware.html) in the address bar.
-1. The browser checks if the cloud player is installable, and then shows an install icon in the address bar.
+1. The browser checks if the Cloud Player is installable, and then shows an install icon in the address bar.

     ![image](/help/user-guide/assets/cloud-player-install.png)

-1. Click the install icon and install button on the confirmation dialog box.
+1. Click the install icon and the install button in the confirmation dialog box.
 Cloud Player is installed as a standalone application on your device and can be launched using an icon.

 >[!NOTE]
 >
 >### Cloud Player Install Option {#cloud-player-install-option}
 >
 >1.
 The install option for a PWA is also known as "Add to Home Screen" or A2HS feature.
-Support for installing PWAs from the web varies by browser and by platform.
+Support for installing PWAs from the Web varies by browser and by platform.
 >1.
 Every browser has different criteria to check if the PWA app is installable or not.
-Generally browser checks these (more details here):
+Generally, the browser can check (more details here):
 >
->    * If the application has a manifest json file with minimal required keys for installing the app on the platform that is, name, icons, start_url, display
+>    * If the application has a manifest json file with minimal required keys for installing the app on the platform, that is, name, icons, start_url, display
 >    * If the application has a service worker file with a fetch event listener
->    * App must be served over https
+>    * The app must be served over https
 >
 >1.
-Install option might be visible at different locations in different browsers and device types.
-Some browsers might hide the install icon in options menu bar.
+The install option might be visible at different locations in different browsers and device types.
+Some browsers might hide the install icon in the options menu bar.

 ## Bulk provisioning Cloud Player {#bulk-provisioning}